New Mexico Birds: Gruiformes

 Gruidae: Sandhill Crane (Antigone canadensis)

 After just a bit of practice, it's easy to identify this species.
-On the ground the "bustles" of drooping feathers at their rumps are obvious, even at a distance.
-In the air their heads-out, feet-back flying style is also a giveaway.
-It took me a while to realize that if the head lacks red in front and is rusty-looking in back, that's a juvenile.
-If you hear a high-pitched reedy call among the adults' guttural calls, again that's a juvenile.
+For starters, they're big gray birds.
+On the ground, the "bustles" of drooping feathers at their rumps are obvious, even at a distance.
+In the air their head-out, feet-back flying style is also a giveaway.
+If the head lacks red, that's a juvenile.
+If you see a lot of brown plumage or hear a high-pitched reedy call among the adults' guttural calls, again that's a juvenile.

 Rallidae: American Coot (Fulica americana)